 4. Don’t prime new coils or pods

 If you don’t read the instruction manual you’ll miss out on this information.
-Priming brand-new coils and pods is of utmost importance to avoid burning the cotton wick inside them and only takes a few minutes.
+Priming brand-new coils and pods only takes a few minutes and is of utmost importance to avoid burning the cotton wick inside them prematurely.

 Priming involves dropping some of your e-liquid inside the coil, filling your tank or pod with e-liquid and possibly letting them sit for five to ten minutes before vaping, to fully soak the cotton inside.
 You only have to do this on brand new, unused coils or pods.
 See our FAQ on ‘How to prime your coils’ for detailed instructions.

 We all need back up from time to time.
 Every movie hero, and even some villains, have a sidekick: Dominic Toretto has Brian O’Conner in ‘The Fast and the Furious’ and Sylvester Stallone had his mother in ‘Stop, or my mom will shoot’.
 You get the point.